Reviews

 Evil Spirit Black Cross demo cassette

-Seven-minute total demo with an eerie intro from Avernus, poorly recorded in hell with the sense that this was an old tape found after a crash in Brooklyn, NY by these Satanic punks.
+Seven-minute total demo with an eerie intro from Avernus, poorly recorded in hell with the sense that this was an old tape found after a crash in Brooklyn, NY by these satanic punks.
 Surely interesting live—put your headphones on for this crazy, lo-fi (but good) ripper recording.
-Seems like a lost gem of a doomer age, and if you dig proto-Satanic sounds, this might be right up your alley.
+Seems like a lost gem of a doomer age, and if you dig proto-satanic sounds, this might be right up your alley.
 Frenzied metalpunk, with solid ranting guitars, metal-infused sections that slay, and a crazy demonic voice melted on the tape.
 Crazy eerie shit sounds all around, making mayhem…or climax.

 Existence Go to Heaven LP